gagan0123/shortcode-in-menus/readme.txt

 == Changelog ==

 = 3.3 =
+* Fixed a compatibility issue with Twenty Fifteen theme.
 * Minified JS.
 * Conditional loading of admin class for performance improvement.
 * Some more code refactoring.